Multimodal-Social-Analysis/obsidian-plugin/Data/Bank.md

 %%Brandon%%
-This is a bank #money.
+This is a bank #money